mariasfiraiala/SummerAdvent/README.md

 only 5 people dared to participate in.

-We took 3 days out of our exam preparation period in order to prove our skills to the rest of the passive, by default partcipants, but, gradually, the challanges became so alien like, I felt helpless and eventually, to my desperation, had to drop out.
+We took 3 days out of our exam preparation period in order to prove our skills to the rest of the passive, by default participants, but, gradually, the challanges became so alien like, I felt helpless and eventually, to my desperation, had to drop out.
 Credits go to [Alex Buzea](https://github.com/alexandrubuzea) who chose the very last challange, based on Numerical Methods knowledge; without him, my desperation wouldn't have reached